vikramsg/vikramsg.github.io/_posts/2023-05-19-blog_pandas_groupby_with_numpy.md

 date:   2023-05-18
 ---

-At my dayjob we are starting to use PySpark a lot.
+If you use PySpark a lot you would know that the DataFrame API is great.
-The DataFrame API is great, however there are times when it is not sufficient because it does not cover every single piece of functionality we may want.
+However there are times when it is not sufficient because it does not cover every single piece of functionality we may want.
 This is where the [Pandas UDF](https://spark.apache.org/docs/3.1.2/api/python/user_guide/arrow_pandas.html) functionality comes in.
 The nice thing about the Pandas UDF functionality is that it uses Arrow for data transfer